Who has worn the most yellow jerseys at the Tour de France?

 Bernard Hinault (1978-1986) – 75 yellow jerseys

-Bernard Hinault may have been overtaken in second place in the list of all-time Tour de France stage winners this year after Mark Cavendish took his tally of victories to 30, but he still sits second in the yellow jersey list.
+Bernard Hinault may have been overtaken in second place in the list of all-time Tour de France stage winners last year, when Mark Cavendish took his tally of victories to 30, but he still sits second in the yellow jersey list.

 Lance Armstrong (83) did wear the maillot jaune more, including from start to finish in 1999, but his victories – and yellow jerseys – have been annulled from the record since he confessed to doping throughout his career.